Completing Bankruptcy's Schedule D: Creditors Who Hold Claims Secured by Property

 What Is a Secured Claim?

-A secured claim is a debt for which a piece of property serves as a guarantee for payment.
-If you don’t pay the debt, the creditor can take the property.
+In some cases, a creditor won’t loan you money unless you promise to give it property you own if you don’t make all of your payments.
+Often times the property you bought with the loan proceeds.
+These types of loans are called secured claims because if you don’t pay the debt, the creditor can take the property back.
 Some secured claims are debts for which you voluntarily pledge property as security (like a mortgage or car loan).
 Other secured claims are formed without your consent (for example, a tax lien or a judgment lien).

 Creditors that hold claims secured by your property include: